alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 [betting against the speed of light](https://phys.org/news/2011-09-einstein-venture.html).

-Special relativity works also well with all the latest theories, at least to those that work.
+Special relativity works also well with all the latest theories, at least with those that work.
 So, as far as we know right now,
 **special relativity is the only fundamental truth**.
 But only because it has been adapted to changing conditions.